-You won't find four-cylinder engines in five-seat competitors like the Ford Edge or Nissan Murano, or in competitors like the Honda Pilot or Chevrolet Traverse, which carry up to eight in three rows of seats.
-The Highlander comes standard with five seats, but two more can be added with an optional third row.
+You won’t find four-cylinder engines in five-seat competitors like the Ford Edge or Nissan Murano, or in competitors like the Honda Pilot or Chevrolet Traverse, which carry up to eight in three rows of seats.
+The Highlander comes standard with five seats and a second row, but two more seats can be added with an optional third row.

-Gas mileage ratings of 20/27 mpg city/highway are an improvement over the V-6 Highlander's 18/24 mpg rating with front-wheel drive.
+Gas mileage ratings of 20/27 mpg city/highway are an improvement over the V6 Toyota Highlander’s 18/24 mpg rating with front-wheel drive.

-In the grand scheme of things, those numbers aren't very impressive.
-It's a marginal improvement over the Highlander's V-6, plus a Ford Edge with a six-cylinder engine and front-wheel drive rates 18/25 mpg.
+In the grand scheme of things, those numbers aren’t very impressive.
+It’s a marginal improvement over the Highlander’s V6, plus a Ford Edge with a six-cylinder engine and front-wheel drive rates 18/25 mpg.
 Impressive would be a crossover this size that topped 30 mpg.
-That shouldn't be too difficult to accomplish, either, as we've seen automakers squeeze a few extra miles per gallon out of existing cars with simple enhancements in aerodynamics and drivetrain gearing.
+That shouldn’t be too difficult to accomplish, either, as we’ve seen automakers squeeze a few extra miles per gallon out of existing vehicles with simple enhancements in aerodynamics and five-speed drivetrain gearing.

 A brief encounter with foul weather in the Chicago area has me second-guessing the four-cylinder model in this region.
 Four-cylinder Highlanders are only available with front-wheel drive, and the tires spun easily on cold, damp roads during moderate acceleration.
 Traction control kicks in and stops the wheelspin, but it also halts forward momentum, which is frustrating.
 To get all-wheel drive, you have to get the six-cylinder engine.

-With a base price of $25,855, the four-cylinder Highlander comes with room for five occupants.
-That's $1,895 less expensive than the V-6, though those Highlanders come standard with a third row.
+With a base price of $25,855, the four-cylinder Toyota Highlander base comes with room for five occupants.
+That’s $1,895 less expensive than the V-6, though those Highlanders come standard with a third row.